Table of Contents

 Here, I have tried to provide commonly asked questions during an interview but then again understand that the topic of Six Sigma is wide so an interviewer can ask anything.
 For this I advise you to flick through the notes you must have prepared during your Six Sigma course or read articles about Six Sigma.

-Apart from asking questions about Six Sigma and Lean Six Sigma, an interviewer asks an interviewee to give an introduction of himself or herself.
+Apart from asking Six Sigma Interview Questions and Answers, an interviewer asks any interviewee to give an introduction of himself or herself.
 For this, I suggest you write down the points that you want to highlight in your introduction and practice saying them before a mirror.
 This exercise will help you to correct your posture and facial expressions mostly noted by an interviewer.
 Dress formally when you have an interview.
 For men, an interview attire can be a formal shirt and pants; a neat hairstyle; and formal shoes.
 For women, wear either a plain single-colored suit or a formal skirt with a formal shirt complemented with light makeup.

 I wish you All the Best in your interview!